 I’m so excited for your senior portrait session and I hope you are too!
 I’m sorry that this is a lot of information to go through, but it will help us achieve the best possible photos and I think you are going to be happy in the end with the results!

 SLEEP & FOOD – Try to get a lot of REST the night before your shoot.
 Don’t stress over it; trust me – we’re going to have a great time together!
 Make sure you EAT before your session so you’re not miserably hungry.
 If you are bringing family or friends to your session, feed them, too!

 ACNE – Don’t worry about having a few blemishes!
 These will be removed during retouching.

 HAIR – Don’t try a new hairstyle the morning of your session.
 Play around in the weeks beforehand to see what works and what doesn’t.
 You might even want to have a professional do this for you.
 Go for a “timeless” hairstyle.
 Use a little extra hair spray, but not so much that your hair is stiff.
 Don’t do anything drastic that you might regret later!
 Especially a color change!

 Remember, you still want to look like YOU in your photos.
 So if you’ve had long hair for quite some time, now might not be the time to get a short haircut if you’re not sure that you’ll love it.

-Guys – be clean shaven on the day of your session.
+Guys – consider being clean shaven on the day of your session

 MAKEUP – Wear what you usually wear, but slightly darker than normal.
 Please use care while applying eye makeup (eye liner, mascara), as your eyes will be the focal point of many of your photos.